Interesting Facts about Rocks and 3 Different Types

 Equivalent humic type: it consists of the third type of organic matter, which is:

-1. Third type: organic materials that mainly produce gases, and this type consists of the remains of terrestrial plant materials decomposed by bacteria and fungi under severe or medium oxidation conditions, and often the source rocks that produce coal contain organic materials of this type.
+1. Third type: Contains organic materials that mainly produce gases, and this type consists of the remains of terrestrial plant materials decomposed by bacteria and fungi under severe or medium oxidation conditions, and often the source rocks that produce coal contain organic materials of this type.

 2. Mixed type: represents a mixture of the second and third types.